texastribune/aws-voyeur/README.md

 * awscli - official aws cli

-If you're still here, here's the deal: This is a CLI for querying ec2 for what instances are running and display them in a table with the same columns I have enabled in the web interface.
+If you're still here, here's the deal: This is a CLI for querying aws for what instances are running and display them in a table with the same columns I have enabled in the web interface.
 You can sort by specifying the headers: